Sobolev multipliers and fractional Gaussian fields on Lipschitz boundaries with applications to deterministic and random acoustic systems: Conclusion, discussion, and additional remarks

-Another method to construct more or less explicit m-dissipative boundary conditions with $\zeta \in H^{-1/2} (\paD)$ by means of Friedrichs-type extensions was given in Section \ref{s:Pos} for positive $H^{-1/2}$-measures.
-This method can be extended to distributions $\zeta$ with certain sectoriality properties.
+In Section \ref{s:Pos}, we have suggested another way to construct explicit m-dissipative boundary conditions for positive measures $\zeta \in H^{-1/2} (\paD)$ using Friedrichs-type extensions.
+This method can be extended to distributions $\zeta$ with certain sectoriality properties and to Krein-type extensions of \cite{EK22}.

-For $\paD$ of Lipschitz regularity, one more, rougher, way to obtain explicit conditions of m-dissipativity is considered briefly in the next subsection.
+For $\paD$ of Lipschitz regularity, one more (rougher) way to obtain explicit conditions of m-dissipativity is considered briefly in the next subsection.